paulipa/sico-wiki/community/coalition-corporations/3gods.md

 In order to become a part of Game of Drones, you will need to fulfill some basic requirements.
 Though we are an entry-level corp, null-sec is a harsh and unforgiving place.
 These requirements are here for you to be able to make the most of your time in Null Sec

 - A) Have been within any of Silent Coalition’s corporations for at least 30 days, or Previously have lived in Null Sec for more than 60 days.
-- B) You will need to have at least 3.5 million skill points and be able to at least fly a fit procurer or an entry level ratting ship.
+- B) You will need to have at least 5 million skill points and be able to at least fly a fit procurer or an entry level ratting ship.
 Omega is strongly preferred.
 Basic skills into PvP ships and accompanying fittings will be a big plus.
 - C) Be willing to work as a team, while we generally let people pursue the activities that interest them the most, please be willing to work towards a common goal within the corporation.
 Such as; Mining ores if we need more minerals or Setting up Planetary if a big job requires it.
 - D) In order to keep both the corp and our alliance safe, we review incoming members.
 This does not mean that if you have previously been part of another big null bloc that we will refuse you.
 We just want to know any pertinent information so that we are aware of the situation as it stands so that we may keep our corp a fun place for all.

 **NOTE: Exceptions can be made; please contact leadership if you would still like to be considered even if you don't meet all qualifications.**

-Even if you want to live your Null life as a miner, as a part of Evictus we are expected to attend any CTA and Strat Op fleets.
+Even if you want to live your Null life as a miner, as a part of Valkyrie Alliance, we are expected to attend any CTA and Strat Op fleets.
 But don't worry!
 Even as an alpha player there are easy entry PvP ships you can fly and participate in fleets.
 This doesn't mean you can't do industry.
 Industry is a vital part of null life and is needed to keep the engine going!

 # The Rules within the corporation are very simple:
 1. Don’t be a dick.
 Seriously, no one likes an asshole and it ruins the fun.